2019…THAT’S A WRAP!

 Selling Kabul by Sylvia Khoury and directed by Tyne Rafaeli had its world premiere on the Nikos Stage at Williamstown Theatre Festival in 2019.
 The production will open off-Broadway at Playwrights Horizons in March 2020.
 Selling Kabul was produced in association with Playwrights Horizons.
 Selling Kabul is the recipient of the 2018 L. Arnold Weissberger New Play Award, administered by Williamstown Theatre Festival.
 Click here to explore the WTF production.
 Click here to explore the off-Broadway production.

-Established in 2015, the Andrew Martin-Weber New Play and Musical Commissioning Program annually commissions and develops three to six projects from playwrights, composers, and other generative artists from across the career spectrum.
+Established in 2015, the New Play and Musical Commissioning Program annually commissions and develops three to six projects from playwrights, composers, and other generative artists from across the career spectrum.
 Each commission also includes at least one writing residency at the Festival.
 The 2019 commission recipients were Salty Brine, Cody Owen Stine, Sylvia Khoury, Abby Rosebrock, and Jocelyn Bioh.
-The Andrew Martin-Weber New Play and Musical Commissioning Program is made possible by generous support from James & Virginia Giddens, The Ted & Mary Jo Shen Charitable Gift Fund, and Andrew Martin-Weber.
+The New Play and Musical Commissioning Program is made possible by generous support from James & Virginia Giddens, The Ted & Mary Jo Shen Charitable Gift Fund.

 2019 L. ARNOLD WEISSBERGER NEW PLAY AWARD